-Protecting Your Vacation Home in Portugal
+Protecting Your Holiday Home in Portugal

-1. Make sure to install a security system
+1. Install a security system

-Having a security system, in place is crucial, for safeguard ing your vacation effectively.
-Even though the presence of surveillance cameras acts as a deterrent the true effectiveness of the system comes from having professionals oversee it.
+Having a security system in place is crucial for safeguarding your holiday home in Portugal effectively.
+While visible surveillance cameras act as a deterrent, the true effectiveness comes from having professionals monitor the system.

-2. Ask a buddy to keep an eye on your house for you
+2. Ask a buddy to keep an eye

-3. Remember to take care of your garden or lawn
+3. Take care of your garden

 house with a green yard

-4. Please park your car in the driveway
+4. Park your car in the driveway

 6. Safeguard your belongings

-7. Keep an eye on your window coverings.
+7. Keep an eye on your window coverings

 windows opened

-9. Make sure to go over your home insurance policy
+10. Review your home insurance policy

 motion sensor detector